abacusorg/AbacusSummit/Cosmologies/README.md

 ----

+Beyond the Planck2018 LCDM primary cosmology, we chose 4 other secondary cosmologies.
+One was WMAP7, to have a large change in omega_m, H0, and sigma8.
-We choose 3 other secondary cosmologies, at least one nonLCDM.
-Probably one wCDM, one high Neff, one low S8.
+Others were one wCDM, one high Neff, and one low S8.

 wCDM: Chose w0=-0.7, wa=-0.5 to be an extreme thawing model.

 Neff=3.70 cosmology: Took the chains from base_nnu_plikHM_TT_lowl_lowE_Riess18_post_BAO and averaged those in 3.595 < nnu < 3.90, chosen so that the weighted mean was 3.70.
 Also standardized As to tau=0.0544.

 Low sigma8: Opted to drop the amplitude by about 7.7%, to make sigma8(matter)=0.75.
-This is a pretty shift, but there's lots of ways to damp power.
+This is a sizeable shift, but there's lots of ways to damp power.

+Then we are doing a large grid of cosmologies to provide control of first and second derivatives around the primary LCDM model.

 For the grid of positive/negative excursions for linear derivatives around the baseline LCDM, we opted for the simplicity of rectalinear derivatives in ln(omega_b), ln(omega_c), ns, nrun, sigma8_m, w0.
 Note that we treat sigma8_m, not As, as the independent variable,